HanzFelix/polyomino-solver/README.md

 [![Website](https://img.shields.io/badge/Website-polyomino--solver.pages.dev-blue.svg)](https://polyomino-solver.pages.dev/)

-An interactive, browser-based tool for solving and visualizing polyomino tiling puzzles.
+An interactive, browser-based tool for solving and visualizing polyomino tiling puzzles written primarily in JavaScript.
 It provides all possible puzzle solutions, given a set of polyomino pieces to be placed in a board.

 ## Features